Sleep in the early days of parenthood

 - are unintentionally having micro-sleeps during the day.

-Just as your baby needs sleep to stay well, you need enough sleep to get on with and enjoy parenting.
+Just as your child needs sleep to stay well, you need enough sleep to get on with and enjoy parenting.
 Proper rest helps you do this, and makes you feel happier and calmer.
 Also, your baby responds to how you feel, which means your baby will feel more contented too.